chukshon/movie-watchlist-react/README.md

-Hey!
-I'm on a mission to learn react.
-I'll be posting series of mini react projects likes this regularly.

 # Movie-WatchList-App.
 This is a react app that allows a user to add a movie from lists of movies to watched archive and also allows a user to add a movie from list of movies to watchlist archive.